 For an object to start moving, there needs to be an unbalanced force.
 This means that the forces pushing an object in one direction are greater than the forces pushing it in the opposite direction.
-The resultant force is the difference between the force(s) pushing in one direction and the force(s) pushing in the opposite direction.
+The unbalanced force (also called resultant force) is the difference between the force(s) pushing in one direction and the force(s) pushing in the opposite direction.

 There are two forces acting on a rocket at the moment of lift-off:

 - Thrust pushes the rocket upwards by pushing gases downwards in the opposite direction.

 - Weight is the force due to gravity pulling the rocket downwards towards the centre of the Earth.
 For every kilogram of mass, there is 9.8 newtons (N) of weight.